kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 The feature keeps no in-memory state across the gate flip, so re-enabling starts from a clean slate.
 Per component:

-- `kube-apiserver`: serves the `checkpoint.k8s.io` group and the Pod `spec.restoreFrom` field again.
+- `kube-apiserver`: serves the `podcheckpoints` resource and the Pod `spec.restoreFrom` field again.
 Any `PodCheckpoint` objects that survived the rollback (they remain stored, just inert) become readable and a `restoreFrom` reference to one is honored again.